RobMeades/ioc-client/README.md

 Note: this is run on the disk and not the partition, hence no number at the end.

-Press `p` to print the partition list, getting an output for our partitions something like:
+Press `p` to print the partition list, getting an output for your partitions something like:

 ```
 /dev/sdb1        8192    93236    85045 41.5M  c W95 FAT32 (LBA)